joshop/mit-maker-portfolio/maker.md

 ![Datasheet of 65C02 chip, screenshot](ic_datasheets.png)

-It took a few days to construct and debug the breadboard prototype, but it eventually worked:
+It took a few days to construct and debug an initial breadboard prototype, but it eventually worked:

 ![SN8K assembled on breadboard and labeled](sn8k_breadboard.png)

-The 8-bit register (labeled as "Flip flops") can be accessed by writes to the upper half of memory (addresses `$8000-$FFFF`, where the EEPROM is accessed through reads), and in this case holds the value `$55` that was written through code.
+The 8-bit register (labeled as "Flip flops") can be accessed by writes to the upper half of memory (addresses `$8000-$FFFF`, where the EEPROM is accessed through reads), and in this case holds the value `$01` that was written via code.

 In order to demonstrate that this simple design could perform computation, I wrote a proof-of-concept program that checks if numbers are prime:
 ```